 More and more these days, companies are driven by standards and the CoE is no different.
 The CoE Lead’s role will be to ensure that projects and enhancements are implemented to certain well-defined standards of compliance.
 Their role is to ensure that their team is fully aware and they have “bought in” to these standards.
 A key interaction for the CoE lead will be with key stakeholders in the business.
 These stakeholders will normally be operational leads who are looking for process improvements.
-The CoE must prioritise these requests appropriately according to time, budgetary constraints and potential return on investment, whilst maintaining their management responsibilities such as keeping a vibrant, engaged and enthusiastic team happy.
+The CoE must prioritise these requests appropriately according to time, budgetary constraints and the potential return on investment, whilst maintaining their management responsibilities such as keeping a vibrant, engaged and enthusiastic team happy.

 The SAP Solution Architect